DESTRealm/optionally/README.md

 to be handled accordingly.
 The second argument instructs Optionally to replace those values that fail with something more appropriate.

-Since `filter()` is the more simplistic of the two, we'll first examine an example of it in action.
+Since `filter()` is the most simplistic of the two, we'll first examine an example of it in action.
 We'll demonstrate an argument that expects integers *only* and converts everything that isn't an integer *to* an integer: